Delphine LaLaurie: Torture and murder of slaves and 1834 LaLaurie mansion fire

-Accounts of Delphine's treatment of the people she enslaved between 1831 and 1834 vary.
-Harriet Martineau (writing in 1838), recounting tales told to her by New Orleans residents during her 1836 visit, claimed that the enslaved people of LaLaurie were observed to be "singularly haggard and wretched" when compared to other enslaved individuals; however, at least in public appearances, LaLaurie was seen to be generally "polite" to black people, and solicitous of the health of those enslaved.
+Accounts of Delphine's treatment of the people she owned between 1831 and 1834 vary.
+Harriet Martineau (writing in 1838), recounting tales told to her by New Orleans residents during her 1836 visit, claimed that her slaves were observed to be "singularly haggard and wretched" when compared to other slaves; however, at least in public appearances, LaLaurie was seen to be generally "polite" to black people, and solicitous of the health of her slaves.

-Funeral registers between 1830 and 1834 document the deaths of 12 enslaved people at the Royal Street mansion, although the causes of said deaths are not mentioned.
+Funeral registers between 1830 and 1834 document the deaths of 12 slaves at the Royal Street mansion, although the causes of said deaths are not mentioned.
 These deaths included a woman named Bonne (c.
 1803 – February 7, 1833), a cook and laundress, and her four children, Juliette (c.
 1820 – February 21, 1833, died age 13), Florence (c.
 1821 – February 16, 1831, d. age 10), Jules (c.
-1827 – May 29, 1833, d. age six) and the youngest, Leontine (c.
-1829 – August 26, 1831, d. age two), respectively.
-Bonne had previously been enslaved by a refugee from Saint Domingue, and was described during her sale as "a chronic runaway"; with an influx of white and free Saint Dominguen refugees of color and those whom they had enslaved, the fear of the enslaved from Saint Domingue still lingered in Louisiana.
+1827 – May 29, 1833, d. age 6) and the youngest, Leontine (c.
+1829 – August 26, 1831, d. age 2), respectively.
+Bonne had previously been owned by a refugee from Saint Domingue, and was described during her sale as "a chronic runaway"; with an influx of white and free Saint Dominguen refugees of color and their slaves, the fear of the enslaved from Saint Domingue still lingered in Louisiana.

-Court records of the time show that LaLaurie freed two captive, enslaved people (Jean Louis in 1819 and Devince in 1832).
-Martineau wrote that public rumors about her mistreatment of slaves at the Royal Street residence were sufficiently widespread, so much so that a local lawyer was dispatched to the property to remind LaLaurie of the laws for the upkeep of enslaved people.
-During this visit, the lawyer found no evidence to suggest wrongdoing or mistreatment of enslaved peoples by LaLaurie.
+Court records of the time show that LaLaurie freed two slaves (Jean Louis in 1819 and Devince in 1832).
+Martineau wrote that public rumors about her mistreatment of slaves at the Royal Street residence were sufficiently widespread that a local lawyer was dispatched to the property to remind LaLaurie of the laws for the upkeep of slaves.
+During this visit, the lawyer found no evidence to suggest wrongdoing or mistreatment of slaves by LaLaurie.